solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Magnesium oxide | - | 33.00
 Alkalis | 6 | -

-As concerns the remaining 78.67% fraction, not decomposable by acids, one must even here presume a small percentage of feldspar in addition to chromium iron and augite, on the order of:
+As concerns the remaining 78.67% fraction, not decomposable by acids, one must even here presume a small percentage of feldspar in addition to chromite and augite, on the order of:

-2.5% Chromium iron
+2.5% Chromite
 13.5% Feldspar-like substance (A)
 84.0% Augite mineral (B).